What are the best drum sample packs to improve your songwriting?

 Let’s discuss each criteria more deeply.

-First of all, no one needs another “it can cover every style of music” type loop library.
+First of all, no one needs another “it can cover every style of music” type drum sample library.
 It has to be a specific, dedicated library that is perfect for your songwriting style or else it’s money poorly-spent – not to mention, the time wasted looking for that one beat that will actually work for you if you do get such a set.
-Many loop libraries offer hundreds of loops, but are they the right style for what you plan to write?
-We have many hyper-focused drum packs, aimed exclusively at a certain style of music or vibe.

 While customers have sometimes used our loops in odd yet surprisingly wonderful musical contexts (Led Zep Bonham type groove in a jazz-fusion type situation?
-Sure, why not?!), most users want to know what they are getting and know the drum samples/loops will work for them.
+Sure, why not?!), most users want to know what they are getting and know the samples and loops will work for them.
+So, when you’re getting a copy of Odd Time Meltdown, you should know what you’re exactly getting (even if you decide to work it into a completely different musical idea).

 A downfall of many drum loop and sample products is that they are created with no song in mind.
 The drum fills are random and don’t make sense musically with the vibe of the style.
 In other words, they just don’t seem to be of much use in real musical application.
 Worse, many of the main beats sound like a drummer just riffing and showing off.
 Sure, they sound fantastic and impressive played solo, but no matter where you try to make them work in an actual song, they don’t fit.
 They don’t seem to make any musical sense with the music.
 There’s a place for busy drum patterns, but it generally isn’t in the verse of a song.